kunalshah03/TimeLIME_for_CS/README.md

 ## RQ results of TimeLIME

-- To get the results that answer to research questions in the paper, first run runexp.py to get measurement scores for all planners
+- To get the results that answer to research questions in the paper, first run `runexp.py` to get measurement scores for all planners

-- Then run the specific rqx.py to get results for the corresponding RQ.
+- Then run the specific `rqx.py` to get results for the corresponding RQ.

-- A sample result for all 3 RQs is placed under results directory.
+- A sample result for all 3 RQs is placed under `/results` directory.